zinc-collective/zinc.coop/src/get-involved/index.md

 ### Learning Ensembles

-Looking to improve your coding skills in a supportive, non-judgemental setting?
+Improve your coding skills in a supportive, non-judgemental setting with a group of peers that have decades of hands-on industry experience.
 Join our weekly ensembles and contribute to one of our active projects like <a href="https://github.com/zinc-collective/convene#contributing-to-convene">Convene</a> or <a href="https://github.com/zinc-collective/mp-shake-it-photo#become-a-contributor">Moment Park</a>.
 Ensembles are organized in the style of <em>choose your own adventure</em> mob programming sessions.
 Programmers, designers, and product folks of all levels are encouraged to join and contribute any and all skills that apply to building software applications.

 ### Touch Grass